danieldortega77/CPSC490/documentation.md

 Stop continuous running (bug fix)
 Reset rather than have random grid after pathfinding finishes

+3/14 (4 hours)
+Add instrument switching
+Consolidate the text render into a separate function

 TODO:
-Change color scheme
+Change color scheme?
-Consolidate the text render into a separate function Window resizeable by dragging
+Consolidate the text render into a separate function Editable text for each cell
 Instrumentation